-A few months back, we featured the fabulous new TCS Closet inside of cute couple, Matt and Piper's new home located about five miles down the road from Charleston, South Carolina.
+A few months back, we featured the fabulous new Laren Closet inside of cute couple, Matt and Piper's new home located about five miles down the road from Charleston, South Carolina.
 The couple had recently moved into a charming, renovated 1960s ranch house with space to start a family, and a beautiful backyard that backs up to the Kushiwah Creek.
-Both of these busy attorneys wanted to redo really every room in their house, and after their master TCS Closet, we moved on to transforming the other closets within the home.
-So what better way to make every one of their closet dreams come true than with our ever infinitely customizable elfa closet systems?!
+Both of these busy attorneys wanted to redo every room in their house, and after their master Laren Closet, we moved on to transforming the other closets within the home.
+So what better way to make every one of their closet dreams come true than with our ever infinitely customizable Elfa closet systems?!
 See how our Contained Home Organizer, Claudia Morris-Barclay, and Piper re-did two troublesome guest closets, below!

 As you can see, the "no frills" setup of the guest closets left a lot to be desired.
 But a quick conversation with Claudia set the right tone for the organization Piper and Matt were looking for.

 "They were dream clients as they had a general idea of what they needed, but the more we spoke during the consultation, I was able to determine what was frustrating them the most about their storage situation and what their long term goals were.
 Our talks helped uncover their design style and make it easy for me to help," said Claudia.

 Each of their guest closets in this room served several different purposes within the space.
 They served as a closet for guests, but were also being used as a space for overflow seasonal items and Halloween costumes as well as storage for weekend bags, games and sentimental items.
 The disorganization had prevented them from finding anything when they needed, and kept them from using the closets in a way that actually worked within the space.

 "We wanted to make sure there was enough flexible space in each closet for guest clothing, their changing storage needs and space to store items if their family expanded," says Claudia.